STOmics/cellbin2/docs/v2/multimodal.md

 ## Tutorial
 ### **Configuration File:** JSON File Structure Customization

-The molecular classification module utilizes a 'cell_mask' dictionary within each slot to map the masks to their corresponding processed images.
-The dictionary's keys, 'core', 'interior' and 'cell', identify region classifications, while the values specify image indices from the 'image_process' module.
+The "molecular_classify" module utilizes a "cell_mask" dictionary within each slot to map the masks to their corresponding processed images.
+The keys of the dictionary, "core", "interior" and "cell", identify region classifications, while the values specify image indices from the "image_process" module.
 Additionally, the "correct_r" parameter defines the pixel extension radius for each cell.

 ```shell
 "cell_mask": {